yuttie/mory-docker/README.md

-# Integrated Docker Image for mory
+# Docker Image for mory

 This repository includes files necessary for building an integrated Docker image for mory.
 A built image will contain both the [frontend](https://github.com/yuttie/mory) and [backend](https://github.com/yuttie/moried).